Q: Is FreeCreditScore.com safe and really free? Or is it just another scam to ripoff your money?

 But is it actually worth it?
 Well, that’s a whole other can of worms…

 In my personal opinion I see very little reason to hassle with their free trial offer.
-Nor do I think it’s worth it to pay the $14.95 to use it as a long-term credit monitoring service.
-Sure, it will probably be adequate for notifying you when new things positively or negative affect your credit but at the end of the day, why pay $14.95/month for that when you aren’t even getting your FICO?!
+Neither do I think it’s worth it to pay the $14.95 to use it as a long-term credit monitoring service.
+I’m sure it will probably be adequate for notifying you when new things positively or negative affect your credit but at the end of the day, why pay $14.95/month for that when you aren’t even getting your FICO?! .

 Instead my recommendation would be to sign-up for a service which actually gives you the real FICO score instead.
 Unfortunately there are only two websites which sell true FICO scores directly to consumers: Equifax and MyFICO.
 Everyone else out there is selling FAKOs.If you want a score that’s not used by lenders, then by all means signup for the FreeCreditScore.com free trial.
-But in my opinion you’d be better off with the no annual fee Barclays MasterCard that gives you genuine FICOs for no cost.
+But in my opinion you’d be much, much better off with the no annual fee Discover it Card or the Barclays MasterCard that gives you genuine FICOs for no cost.